RachealIlelaboye/AdventureWorks/README.md

 # ADVENTURE WORKS
-This is a documentation of the AdventureWorks analysis.
+This is a documentation of AdventureWorks analysis.

 ## Table of Contents
 - [Project Overview](#project-overview)